equinor/radix-public-site/public-site/docs/src/other/release/index.md

 ### 2022-11-01 Enable, Disable components

-Components in the Radix application now can be enabled and disabled for all or specific environments, by spcifying in the [radixconfig.yaml](../../references/reference-radix-config/#enabled)
+Components in the Radix application now can be enabled and disabled for all or specific environments, by specifying it in the [radixconfig.yaml](../../references/reference-radix-config/#enabled)

 Examples:
 ```yaml